thomaspink/jquery.gestures.js/readme.md

 More gestures will be added in later releases.

 ##Under Development!
 This plugin is under development.
-Don't use it in your productive eviroment!
+Don't use it in your productive enviroment!

 ##Gestures
 jquery.gestures.js provides these gestures: